 In the continuing spirit of full communion, the Anglican Church of Canada (ACC) and the Evangelical Lutheran Church in Canada (ELCIC) are pleased to announce the recipients of the 2016 Companion of the Worship Arts (CWA).

-The CWA is awarded every two years in recognition of significant contributions to the worship life of the church.
-The honour recognizes ongoing inspiration and encouragement to others, and service to God, through worship, spirituality and the arts.
+The CWA is awarded every two years in recognition of significant contributions to the worship life of both churches.
+Since 2014, one Anglican and one Lutheran recipient receive the honour, recognizing ongoing inspiration and encouragement to others, and service to God, through worship, spirituality and the arts.

 Material provided through ELCIC Information is intended for reproduction and redistribution by recipients in whatever manner they may find useful.

 For more information, please contact:

 600-177 Lombard Ave.
 Winnipeg MB R3B 0W5

 Subscribe or unsubscribe to ELCIC Information by emailing email@example.com with a short message.